Why do we pray?

 - Contact: Kay Merritt at 512.240.4539

 Our Centering Prayer Group provides an opportunity once a week for group study and reflection followed by a 20 minute period of silence.
-We meet on Monday afternoons at 4:00 in the FUMC Library.
+We meet on Tuesdays at 9:30 AM in room 307.
 The purpose of the group is to help people develop a closer relationship with God.
 We use the method taught by Contemplative Outreach and maintain an affiliation with Heart of Texas Contemplative Outreach.
 If there is interest we will add another group.
 We are currently reading from Eternal Diamond by Richard Rohr.
 We find that praying in the centering manner together is very helpful for inviting God to be present within us and making us what God intends for us to be.
 Occasionally we have had a Saturday workshop to help people learn and practice this quiet form of prayer.
 The primary workshop text is Open Mind, Open Heart by Thomas Keating.
 There are also several opportunities a year to join in a half-day retreat in Austin.

 - Contact Nancy Marsh at 512.863.9181